michalshy/fibered/README.md

 # Fibered Job System (C++)

 This project is a lightweight, header-only fibered-based job system in C++, inspired by **Chrystian Gyrling's talk at GDC 2015**.
 It is designed to efficiently manage and schedule tasks in concurrent applications using fibers for cooperative multitasking.
-The system is easy to integrate into your project as a **header** file.
+The system is easy to integrate into your project as a library, submodule or by being fetched.

 ## Features

 - **Fibered-based task scheduling**: Uses fibers for cooperative multitasking.
-- **Header-only**: The entire implementation can be included as a single `.hpp` file for simplicity.
+- **Library**: The entire implementation can be included as a simple static library.
+- **CMake Submodule**: Project might also be included as a CMake Submodule.
-- **CMake integration**: Easily integrates into your project via CMake.
+- **Fetch support**: Project might be fetched into your project via CMake.
 - **Catch2 testing**: Unit tests are written with Catch2 for easy verification and validation of the system.
 - **Modular and flexible**: Can be included directly as a header in your project.